Course title: Perspectives in Modern Art

 - Academic Overview: Introduction to either Futurism or to the Arte Povera Movement, involving selected readings, gallery visits, and assignments.

-- Field Trips: Visits to museum and private collections of modern art such as the Castello di Rivoli Contemporary Art Museum, the Galleria di Arte Moderna, the house of Carlo Mollino, the Pinacoteca Agnelli.
+- Field Trips: Visits to museums and private collections of modern art such as the Castello di Rivoli Contemporary Art Museum, the Galleria di Arte Moderna, the house of Carlo Mollino, the Pinacoteca Agnelli.

 - Optional Studio Component for Visual Arts Students: Students with a visual arts concentration can be provided with a private studio space, and will follow a course focused on developing their personal visual mastery of the concepts being explored in the course.